 'The Aotearoa New Zealand children’s book that inspired me'

-Finalists for the 2024 New Zealand Book Awards for Children and Young Adults on the Aotearoa New Zealand children’s book that inspires them.
+Finalists in the 2024 New Zealand Book Awards for Children and Young Adults discuss the local children’s books that inspire them.

 The finalists for the 2024 New Zealand Book Awards for Children and Young Adults have been announced, with the full list available here.
 The winners will be announced at Pipitea Marae in Wellington on Wednesday 14 August, but in the meantime, Kete asked seven finalists to tell us about the Aotearoa New Zealand children's book that inspired them most when they set out to write their finalist book.